 The first of my 2020 edition guidebooks for Nepal has just been published.
 This 2017 edition marks the continued success of my guidebook collection which offer more detail, practical advice, reviews and maps than you’ll find anywhere else.

 Nepal is a very different country to Thailand or Spain as such the standard guidebooks simply don’t cut it here.
 Moreover I’m here live in the country and am all too aware of the current problems.
-From fuel strikes, earthquake updates to high load-shedding all leading to rapid changes to Nepal and the city of Pokhara.
+From fuel strikes and earthquake updates all leading to rapid changes to Nepal and the city of Pokhara.

 Let’s take a look at why this guidebook is everything you’ll need and more!

 Why is this guidebook to Pokhara better than the rest?